-Through year 7 and 8 Students will be exposed to a 'taster' term of agriculture.
-This taster leads into semester based programs available in year 9 and 10.
-Though each taster term students will explore a foundation introduction to agriculture and horticulture.
-Student's will be exposed to a range of introductory skills and look at unique and new agriculture technologies.
+Year 7 students will be exposed to a 'taster' term of agriculture.
+This taster leads into semester-based programs available in year 8 to 10.
+Within each taster term, students will explore a foundation introduction to agriculture and horticulture.
+Students will be exposed to a range of introductory skills and will be able to look at unique and new agricultural technologies.
+Students will learn about growing their own gardens and sustainability in agriculture.

-Students explore horticulture by managing their own vegetable garden; understanding the aspects of growing a successful garden through weather/ climate and growing organic vegetables.
-They also explore animal production through egg laying hens and study breeds of layers, nutrition, daily health and husbandry requirements of hens and chickens.
+Students explore horticulture by managing their own vegetable garden; understanding the aspects of growing a successful garden through climate and growing organic vegetables.
+They also explore animal production through egg laying hens and study breeds of layers, nutrition, daily health and husbandry requirements of chickens.
+Students also get exposure to agricultural technologies within these areas that increase productivity and sustainability.